-Archer's visual arts program is essential to cultivating both intellectual and creative expression.
+Archer's Visual Arts program is focused on inspiring both intellectual and creative expression.

-Student artists in the visual arts program explore a wide range of mediums including painting, drawing, ceramics, sculpture, fabric arts, printmaking, photography, graphic design, and mixed media.
-Projects foster creative experimentation and challenge girls to further their own unique vision and style.
+Students in the Visual Arts program explore a wide range of mediums including painting, drawing, ceramics, sculpture, fabric arts, printmaking, photography, graphic design, and mixed media.
+Projects in these courses foster creative experimentation and challenge students to develop their own unique voices.
+Students learn to balance conceptual thinking with technical skill building.

-• The Middle School visual art program includes opportunities for designing wearable technology, building computer apps, and creating web sites alongside drawing, painting, and ceramics classes.
+• The Middle School Visual Art program includes studio arts, photography, ceramics, and filmmaking.
+Opportunities for designing wearable technology, building computer apps, and creating websites are also elective options.

-• Upper School student artists can pursue their passions through advanced coursework, and students in 12th grade enrolled in the advanced studies program can curate and present their portfolio in a personal gallery show.
+• Upper School students can pursue their passions through advanced coursework within each program of study.
+Students in 12th grade enrolled in an Advanced Study course have the opportunity to curate and present their art portfolio in an exhibition in our Eastern Star Gallery.

-• Archer students are consistently recognized with Scholastic Art Awards and have won Congressional Art Competition and Young Arts National Award.
+• Archer students are consistently recognized with Scholastic Arts Awards and have won numerous awards including the Congressional Art Competition and Young Arts National Awards.

 Courses Offered